Firewolf1337/LED-Matrix-Clock/README.md

 - Go to the homeassistant/esphome folder
 - Create two new folder. "_fonts" and "_icons"
 - Copy the files from the folder of the same name in this repository to the corresponding folders in the Home Assistant.
-### if not already present:
+### If not already present:
 - Create the secrets file
     - Go to the ESPHome Add-on
     - On the top right click on secrets
 - add at least this four lines.
-To get an random API Key visit [esphome doku](https://esphome.io/components/api.html#configuration-variables)
     - `wifi_ssid: "MY_WIFI_NAME_WHERE_THE_ESP_SHOULD_CONNECT"`
     - `wifi_password: "THE_PASSWORD_FOR_THAT_WIFI"`
     - `ota_password: "RANDOM_32_CHARS_KEY" # like this 6dcd21a1985bb15beba465dad5b32394`
     - `api_key: "RANDOM_CREATED_KEY"`
+        - To get an random API Key visit [esphome doku](https://esphome.io/components/api.html#configuration-variables)

 ## Preparing the Hardware